ToolJet/ToolJet/docs/docs/how-to/display-table-record-new-page.md

 ## Displaying Details on Another Page

-Now, can access the values stored in the variables from the previous page.
+Now, you can access the values stored in the variables from the previous page.
 Set the default value of the text input component using `{{variables.<variable_name>}}`.

 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/how-to/display-table-record-on-new-page/passing-var.png" alt="Passing Data via Variables"/>